Polarization modes of gravitational waves in generalized Proca theory: Conclusion

 In this paper, under the background of the homogeneous and isotropic Minkowski space-time, we study the polarization modes of gravitational waves in generalized Proca theory under linearized perturbations.
 We first obtained the background equations and the linear perturbation equations.
 Then we analyzed the polarization modes of gravitational waves and discussed their linear stability.

 We found that the polarization modes of gravitational waves in generalized Proca theory depend on the parameter spaces.
 There are different vector and scalar polarization modes in different parameter spaces.
 The specific results have been summarized in Table {\ref{tab:vector}} and Table {\ref{tab:scalar}}, respectively.
 Generalized Proca theory allows at most two tensor modes, two vector modes and one scalar mode.
 The scalar mode is typically a mixture mode of the breathing and longitudinal modes.
-However, when $\mathcal{R}$ in Eq. (\ref{R=0}) is zero, then the scalar mode is just a pure breathing mode.
+However, when $\mathcal{R}$ in Eq. (\ref{ratio P1,P6}) is zero, the scalar mode is just a pure breathing mode.

 We also found that the amplitude of vector mode gravitational waves satisfies the condition (\ref{Xi<<cT}).
 This allows us to give the upper limit of the amplitude of vector mode gravitational waves by detecting the speed of tensor mode gravitational waves.
 Combining the results of GW170817, we found that the amplitude of vector gravitational waves has an upper bound of $|h| \ll 10^{-15}$.
 It should be noted that as the speed of tensor gravitational waves approaches the speed of light, the upper bound of the amplitude of vector gravitational waves decreases.
 Specifically, if the speed of tensor modes is strictly equal to the speed of light, then the amplitude of vector modes is zero.
+The relationship between the amplitude of vector modes and the speed of tensor modes is an interesting phenomenon.
+Does this phenomenon also exist in other vector-tensor gravity?
+Could we find a physical explanation for this phenomenon?
+This requires further research.